SvenBroeckling/phasesix-rulebook/published/magic_en.md

 In ancient or medieval times, adding magic may make the campaign feel more like a fantasy world.
 In the modern era, magic may add to a cthulhuid story; in the future, it may lead to a setting like the Seattle of 2052 described in various stories.

-The magic expansion is independent of eras or other expansions.
+The magic extension is independent of eras or other expansions.
 It can be added at any time to enable magic in the campaign.
 {% endif %}

 ### Magic level